 Photo courtesy LehWeGo

-Traditional Carnival as typically celebrated in Trinidad and Brazil, is a festive season which occurs immediately before Lent, usually in February or March.
+Traditional Carnival as celebrated in Trinidad and Brazil, is a festive season which occurs immediately before Lent every year, usually in February or March.
 Here in South Florida, Miami Carnival celebrations begin the week before Columbus Day in October.
-It kicks off with the Junior Carnival on the Saturday before Carnival Sunday, followed by the Steelband Panorama competition on Friday of Columbus Day weekend.
-The official J’Ouvert is held on Saturday morning of Columbus Day weekend and the carnival celebrations peak with the Kings, Queens and Individuals Show and Competition and the parade and concert on Carnival Sunday, the day before the 2nd Monday of October.
-MBOC has put together this guide to making the most of your carnival experience.
-This family event has many different types of entertainment, and we want to ensure you don’t miss out on anything each year.
+In October 2024 it kicks off with the Junior Carnival Competition on Saturday, October 5th, followed by the Steelband “Panorama” competition on Friday, October 11th.
+J’Ouvert Mas is held early on Saturday morning October 12th, and the carnival celebrations peak with the Kings, Queens and Individual Shows and Competitions and the grand finale in the Mas Band Parade and Concert on Carnival Sunday, October 13th.
+Miami Broward One Carnival (MBOC) has put together this guide for making the most of your carnival experience during this family event that has many different types of entertainment.
+We want to ensure you don’t miss out on anything each year.
+It all Starts HERE!

 What to expect:

-After the bands parade on the streets the fun doesn’t end.
+After the bands parade on the route the fun doesn’t end.
 It actually intensifies, as the bands take to the stage to be judged by a panel of experts from the carnival industry.
-On the big stage, the bands act out their portrayals before the judges in an attempt to win the coveted title “Band of the Year”, along with the huge cash prize.
+On the big stage, the bands act out their portrayals before the judges in an attempt to win the coveted title “Band of the Year,” along with the huge cash prize.

 Showcasing your business to a captive audience has never been easier.
 Miami Broward One Carnival will showcase businesses at the corporate booth village, allowing visitors to collect information on various services and products available to consumers.
 Be sure to visit all the corporate booths while enjoying all the Carnival activities.

 The concert segment of Miami Broward One Carnival on Carnival Sunday, allows for the showcase of international Caribbean talent.
-The concert has featured powerhouse soca acts and live bands including Machel Montano, David Rudder, Super Blue, Stalin, Crazy, Rikki Jai, Shurwayne Winchester, Byron Lee’s Dragonaires, Leon Coldero and Code 868, Kes The Band, Burning Flames, Hot Flames, Jam Band, Alison Hinds, Bunji Garlin, Fay-Ann Lyons and many more.
+The concert has featured powerhouse soca acts and live bands including most recently, Patrice Roberts, Skinny Fabulous; Nomcebo; J. Perry; Teddyson John; Julien Believe; Shurwayne Winchester to name a few; and in prior years, Machel Montano, David Rudder, Super Blue, Stalin, Crazy, Rikki Jai, Shurwayne Winchester, Byron Lee’s Dragonaires, Leon Coldero and Code 868, Kes The Band, Burning Flames, Hot Flames, Jam Band, Alison Hinds, Bunji Garlin, Fay-Ann Lyons and many more.
 Every year soca lovers flock to Carnival to experience the high energy, live performances of these entertainers.
-Each year Miami Broward One Carnival promises to deliver an exceptional line up of acts, which include performances by well-known Hispanic and Haitian acts, in an attempt to attract those who share similarities in culture and in the Carnival tradition.
+Each year Miami Broward One Carnival delivers an exceptional line up of acts, which include performances by well-known Hispanic and Haitian acts, in an attempt to attract those who share similarities in culture and in the Carnival tradition.

 Who goes to a cultural event and does not indulge in the food and drink?
-At Carnival it won’t be any different.
-The Miami Broward One Carnival food vendors, numbering over 50 vendors and representing just about every Caribbean culinary delight, features food and drink indigenous to the Caribbean region.
+At the Carnival Village it won’t be any different.
+The Miami Broward One Carnival food vendors, numbering more than fifty, feature an expansive selection of culinary delights indigenous to the Caribbean region.
 Foods from the islands of Bahamas, Jamaica, Haiti, Trinidad & Tobago, Guyana, Dominican Republic and many more are all available in our food court.
-You will also be able to enjoy rums, beer and beverages from the distillers and breweries representing many islands of the Caribbean.
-Make your list of those Caribbean dishes you want to taste and come prepared to satisfy that Jerk, Curry, or Stew craving you get as you enter the Park.
+You can also enjoy rums, beer and beverages from the distillers and breweries representing many islands of the Caribbean.
+Make your list of those Caribbean dishes you want to taste and come prepared to satisfy that Jerk, Curry or Stew craving as soon as you enter the Park.
 Be sure to come hungry!

 Arts and Craft vendors from as far away as New York and Boston travel to South Florida with t-shirts, flags, toys, games, jewelry, souvenirs, paintings, wood carvings, incense, pottery and more.
 Bring cash or use one of our ATMs conveniently located throughout the Miami Broward One Carnival village.